dschrempf/blog/hugo/content/About.md

 -   Software engineering
 -   Markov Chains
 -   Data science
--   Evolutionary Biology
+-   Computational biology
 -   Phylogenetics

 ## Education {#education}

--   PhD in Computational Evolutionary Biology, Vienna University of Veterinary Medicine, 2017
+-   PhD in Computational Biology, Vienna University of Veterinary Medicine, 2017
 -   MSc in Physics, Vienna University of Technology, 2013

 ## About {#about}

-I am a postdoctoral researcher and software engineer in computational evolutionary biology with 15 years of experience in programming in Haskell.
+I am a postdoctoral researcher and software engineer in computational biology with 15 years of experience in programming in Haskell.
 I have applied my programming skills in a wide array of topics ranging from physics and biology to finance.
 Now, I would like to move fully into the programming community.

 I consider myself an expert in developing, implementing and applying Markov chain Monte Carlo samplers.
 I also have comprehensive experience in working with